 After a conviction, a sentence is imposed.
-With the exception of capital cases where the death penalty is being sought and the jury decides the punishment, the judge determines the sentence.
+Except for capital cases where the death penalty is being sought and the jury decides the punishment, the judge determines the sentence.

-In arriving at an appropriate sentence, a sentencing hearing may be held at which time evidence of aggravating or mitigating circumstances is considered (aggravators are elements that tend to increase the offender's blame, such as use of torture; mitigators tend to reduce blame, such as youthfulness and lack of prior criminal record; these are discussed more in Chapter 9).
-Here the court may rely on presentence investigations by probation agencies and consider victim impact statements (a written or oral statement by the victim concerning the pain, anguish, and financial devastation the crime has caused).
+In arriving at an appropriate sentence, a sentencing hearing may be held at which time evidence of aggravating or mitigating circumstances is considered (aggravators are elements that tend to increase the incarcerated person's blame, such as use of torture; mitigators tend to reduce blame, such as youth-fulness and lack of prior criminal record).
+Here, the court may rely on presentence investigations by probation agencies and consider victim impact statements (a written or oral statement by the victim concerning the pain, anguish, and financial devastation the crime has caused).